shubhojit-mitra-dev/python-location-api/README.md

-# Indian Postal Code API
+# Location with Indian Postal Code API and OpenCage Geocoding API

 A RESTful API built with FastAPI that provides address details and geolocation information for Indian postal codes (PIN codes).